vfarcic/devops26/manuscript/15-advanced-pipelines.md

 jx step syntax validate pipeline
 ```

 There's one more thing we should fix.
-In the past, our pipeline was building *go-demo-6* binary, and now we changed that to *go-demo-6_linux*, *go-demo-6_darwin*, and *go-demo-6_windows*.
+In the past, our pipeline was building the *go-demo-6* binary, and now we changed that to *go-demo-6_linux*, *go-demo-6_darwin*, and *go-demo-6_windows*.
 Intuition would tell us that we might need to change the reference to the new binary in Dockerfile, so let's take a quick look at it.

 ```bash
 cat Dockerfile